 3. Healthy moisture: Lubrication is critical for people with an active lifestyle such as walkers, runners, and cyclists.
 You would have tried a variety of products available in the market that claim to cure chafing.
 Plain petroleum jelly might be a good choice.
 Most lubricants are laden with chemicals and they might aggravate your skin even more.
 After you pat your skin dry, rub some petroleum jelly in the inner thigh area.
 Just be aware that this may not stay on forever, and will therefore need to be re-applied.

-In most cases, chafe must get soothed within the day when you first contract it, otherwise it cannot heal properly.
-If the symptoms persist with no signs of improvement, consulting a doctor would be a good idea.
+In most cases, chafe must get soothed within the day, when you first contract it, otherwise it cannot heal properly.
+If the symptoms persist with no signs of improvement, a good idea would be to consult a doctor.
 Always watch out for the following signs:

 - Redness growing from the initial chafing mark

 - Fever and hot skin around the wound

 - A wet, raw wound that does not seem to heal.